Gun Violence Prevention and Response

 CU Fresh Start: CU Fresh Start is a community-led focused approach to deter gun violence.
 Focused deterrence gives individuals with a history of involvement in gun-related activity a chance to put down their guns and move their lives in a different direction.
 Referrals can be made to CU Fresh Start to help individuals find a new path forward.
 Learn more on their website or call 217-403-8876.

-Crime Stoppers/Illegal Gun Bounty Reward Program: Crime Stoppers accepts anonymous tips about any criminal activity in Champaign County.
-Through their Illegal Gun Bounty Reward program, anyone who contacts Crime Stoppers with a tip that leads to the arrest of a person who used a gun during the commission of a felony crime in Champaign County will receive the organization’s maximum $1,000 cash reward.
+Crime Stoppers’ Illegal Gun Bounty Reward Program: Crime Stoppers accepts anonymous tips about any criminal activity in Champaign County.
+Through their Illegal Gun Bounty Reward program, anyone who contacts Crime Stoppers with a tip that leads to the arrest of a person who used a gun during the commission of a felony crime in Champaign County will receive a $2,500 cash reward ($5,000 for homicides).
 Tipsters always remain completely anonymous when providing information to Crime Stoppers.
-Visit 373tips.com to learn more or to provide a tip.
+Visit 373tips.com to learn more or to provide an anonymous tip.

 Register your Neighborhood: Organized neighborhood groups are essential to fostering community well-being throughout Champaign.
 Register your neighborhood or group with the City’s Neighborhood Services Department and learn more about your neighbors and take an active role in organizing and leading your neighborhood.
 Neighborhood groups are also encouraged to reach out and share with law enforcement the problems most directly affecting their neighborhood.
 Learn more on the City’s website or call 217-403-7070.